Two beams are better than one: Enabling reliable and high throughput mmWave links: Abstract

 \section{Abstract}

 Millimeter-wave communication with high throughput and high reliability is poised to be a gamechanger for V2X and VR applications.
 However, mmWave links are notorious for low reliability since they suffer from frequent outages due to blockage and user mobility.
-Traditional mmWave systems are hardly reliable for two reasons.
-First, they create a highly directional link that acts as a single point of failure and cannot be sustained for high user mobility.
-Second, they follow a `reactive' approach, which reacts after the link has already suffered an outage.
-We build \name, a reliable mmWave system that implements smart analog beamforming and user tracking to handle environmental vulnerabilities.
-It creates custom beam patterns with multiple lobes and optimizes their angle, phase, and amplitude to maximize the signal strength at the receiver.
-Such phase-coherent multi-beam patterns allow the signal to travel along multiple paths and add up constructively at the receiver to improve throughput.
-Of course, multi-beam links are resilient to occasional blockages of few beams in multi-beam compared to a single-beam system.
-With user mobility, \name proactively tracks the motion in the background by leveraging continuous channel estimates without affecting the data rates.
-We implement \name on a 28 GHz testbed with 400 MHz bandwidth and a 64 element phased-array supporting 5G NR waveforms.
-Rigorous indoor and outdoor experiments demonstrate that \name achieves close to 100\% reliability providing 1.5 times better throughput than traditional single-beam systems.
+We build \name, a reliable mmWave system that implements multi-beamforming and user tracking to handle environmental vulnerabilities.
+It creates constructive multi-beam patterns and optimizes their angle, phase, and amplitude to maximize the signal strength at the receiver.
+Multi-beam links are reliable since they are resilient to occasional blockages of few constituent beams compared to a single-beam system.
+We implement \name on a 28 GHz testbed with 400 MHz bandwidth, and a 64 element phased array supporting 5G NR waveforms.
+Rigorous indoor and outdoor experiments demonstrate that \name achieves close to 100\% reliability providing 2.3x improvement in the throughput-reliability product than single-beam systems.\footnote{This is an extended version of a paper published in Sigcomm'21}

 \fi

 \ifusenix

 \fi